daongocthuan2710/EBUDDY_Test/README.md

 - Answer: I have consolidated the source code from the frontend repo, backend repo, and packages libraries into a single monorepo

-### Part 4 - Front-end Setup:
+### Part 4 - Bonus Firebase technical questions:

 - Question 1: How should we structure a Firestore query that supports pagination to efficiently retrieve the highest potential users?
 Please include all mathematical formulas used in the query
 - Answer:

-  - I added a new field called "potentialScore" and sort by it in descending order to determine the most potential user.
+  - I added a new field called "potentialScore" and sorted it in descending order to determine the most potential user.
 The formula for computing "potentialScore" is:
   - potentialScore = totalAverageWeightRatings \_ 1000 (highest priority) + numberOfRents \* 10 + recentlyActive \* 0.0000000000001.
   - This prioritizes the fields in descending order from totalAverageWeightRatings to numberOfRents to recentlyActive.
 The "potentialScore" field is recalculated whenever any of those three fields changes.